rdkcentral/firebolt-certification-app/docs/Execution.md

 **Usage**:

 - Send a PubSub message to FCA's client follwoing the instructions in the [PubSub Handlers documentation](pubSubHandlers/PubSubHandlers.md).
+- FCA supports numerous intents, one of which is `runTest` whcih can be used to trigger a test.

 - **Sample Intent Message**:
 A sample intent message to trigger FCA remotely is provided below: